samreen-frontend/samreen-frontend/README.md

 ## 🔎 About Me

-- 🔭 Currently doing an internship at **ID Logix** as a Laravel Developer
+- 🔭 In 2025 doing an internship at **ID Logix** as a Laravel Developer
 - 🌱 Improving my skills in **Laravel**
 - 💬 Passionate about building clean and responsive user interfaces
 - 💼 Open to **freelance projects** on platforms like Fiverr